The central question always comes back to whether or not they are healthy.

 1. Low-Carb Diets Reduce Blood Glucose and Insulin Levels

-Out of the three macronutrients, it’s a fact that carbohydrate has the biggest effect on blood sugar (1).
+First of all, it’s a fact that carbohydrate has the biggest effect on blood sugar out of the three macronutrients (1).

 The graph below shows the results of a study that compared the influence of a low-calorie diet and low-carb diet on blood glucose levels.